 Bought it for a reasonable price (considering that it’s a “collectable”).
-It also included a rare, original pedestal stand that I sold for enough to make the net cost of the piano bass a real bargain.
+It also included a rare, original (and highly beat-up) pedestal stand that I sold for enough to make the net cost of the PIano Bass a real bargain.

 Now, I guess I’m a true Doors geek: Vox Continental, Rhodes Piano Bass and Gibson G101.

 It’s a great-sounding instrument.
 When I got it, the action felt heavy, typical of many early-1970s Rhodes pianos.
 I improved it greatly by cleaning it, lubing the felts and pins, and re-setting the escapement.
 I also replaced its original aged and hardened tonebar grommets and screws, which improves its sustain and permits more precise voicing by keeping everything better aligned.

 Many people add a plastic bump to the key pedestals of the early ’70s Rhodes models to lighten the action, but my experience has been that this is not always necessary on a properly adjusted and lubed instrument.
 It certainly was not necessary on this Piano Bass, which has the so-called “Marcel Curve,” a very slight concave shape to the top of the key pedestal, which tends to lighten the action somewhat.

 Its sparkle-top lid is totally flawless.
 (Those are reflections in the photo.)

 Some people have auto paint shops spray sparkle paint on the black plastic lids you’ll find on many Piano Basses.
 But looking inside the lid, shows that this one has the more costly, original fiberglass lid you’ll find on many early Rhodes products: